 Centralizing information

-The first idea—standardizing materials—encapsulates an effort to create where possible consistent statewide custom project materials for development through review phases.
+The first idea—standardizing materials—encapsulates an effort to create, where possible, consistent statewide custom project materials for development through review phases.
 T2WG participants have identified such standardization as a key way to improve the experience of ex ante review for all stakeholders, including the customer, implementer, technical reviewer, and other IOU staff.
 Example items that may benefit from standardization include:

 project development templates,